Numerical optimization for the compatibility constant of the lasso: Monte Carlo Simulation

 We also observe that as $p$ increases, the compatibility constant decreases.
 This is probably because increasing $p$ enlarges the feasible set $\mathcal{C}$, which provides more degrees of freedom and makes it easier to find directions in which the quadratic form $\bm{v}^\top \hat{\Sigma}\bm{v}$ is small.
 In particular, when $p$ is large and $n$ is small, the compatibility constant sometimes becomes $\phi=0$, which implies the compatibility condition does not hold.
-Therefore, for high-dimensional data, several hundreds of sample sizes would be necessary to get a reasonable compatibility constant.
+Therefore, for high-dimensional data, several hundred observations would be necessary to get a reasonable compatibility constant.
 The compatibility constant also highly depends on the value of $\rho$; as the value of $\rho$ increases, the value of $\phi$ decreases.
-This can be explained by noting that the compatibility constant behaves similarly to the smallest eigenvalue of the covariance matrix, $1-\rho$, which decreases as $\rho$ increases.
+This can be explained by noting that the compatibility constant behaves similarly to the square root of the smallest eigenvalue of the covariance matrix, $\sqrt{1-\rho}$, which decreases as $\rho$ increases.

-The red dashed line indicates the upper bound of compatibility constant for the population covariance matrix, $\Sigma$; when $s$ is even, $\phi^{2}=1-\rho$, and when $s$ is odd, $\phi^{2}\le (1-\rho)\left(1+\frac{1}{s(p-s)}\right)$.
-For derivation of the above upper bound, please refer to Appendix \ref{app:compatibility-compound-symmetry}.
-We observe that when $p$ is large, the limit would converge to the true but slowly, so that we need a relatively large number of observations to obtain a reasonable bound derived from the compatibility constant of the population covariance matrix.
-In other words, the compatibility condition can fail even under moderate correlation structures, simply due to finite-sample limitations rather than the population correlation itself.
+The red dashed line indicates the theoretical upper bound for the compatibility constant derived from the population covariance matrix, $\Sigma$; when $s$ is even, $\phi^{2}=1-\rho$, and when $s$ is odd, $\phi^{2}\le (1-\rho)\left(1+\frac{1}{s(p-s)}\right)$.
+For the derivation of these upper bounds, please refer to Appendix \ref{app:compatibility-compound-symmetry}.
+We observe that when $p$ is small, the compatibility constant converges to the upper bound as $n$ becomes large.
+However, when $p$ is large, the speed of convergence to the bound is slow.
+In other words, even under moderate correlation structures, the sample compatibility constant can remain far from the population-based bound because of finite-sample limitations rather than the population correlation itself.